-Just hook in your passenger and prepare to enjoy the exquisite UP handling while your K2 takes you to even the most farflung goals.
+Just hook in your passenger and prepare to enjoy the exquisite UP handling while your K22 takes you to even the most far-flung goals.
 Whether on short commercial flights or long personal XC adventures, this wing simply excels, thanks to the refined design and the many innovative solutions - the best companion for you and your passenger.

-Illustration 1:CAD-Model of the UP K2
+Illustration 1:CAD-Model of the UP K22

 One of the most critical aspects of tandem design is getting the launch behaviour right.
-Consequently, whilst working on this wing we paid special attention to all launch-related design parameters: the inflation, the rising phase - all was refined, then refined again during the 11/2 years the K2 was under development.
-In our work we continually relied on the feedback we got from our in-house tandem professionals Peter Neuenschwander and Olli Rössel - both fly tandems for a living and know exactly what they want from a tandem wing.
-Peter is also our extreme test pilot, insofar as he has several podium finishes in world class acro events on his flying CV.
-Listening to these two allowed us to build a new tandem glider that will satisfy even the most discerning tandem pro, Peter says: "The launching of this wing isn't available better from anyone else at the moment.
-Very light A-riser pressure, very direction stable, a surprisingly low lift-off speed combine to make each and every launch a total breeze".
-And since our own tandem designer Stephan Stieglair likes to take his prototypes on LOOONG XC forays through the central Alps we are also pretty sure that the XC capabilities will satisfy.
+Consequently, whilst working on this wing we paid special attention to all launch-related design parameters; the inflation, the rising phase - all was refined, then refined again during the period the K22 was under development.
+In our work we continually relied on the feedback we got from our in-house tandem professionals.
+Listening to these pilots allowed us to build a new tandem glider that will satisfy even the most discerning tandem pro.
+Light A-riser pressure, high direction stability, and surprisingly low lift-off speed make each and every launch a total breeze.

-Even less-than-perfect launches will usually go well with the K2 - a light pull on the A's and the canopy rises to its overhead position.
+Even less-than-perfect launches will usually go well with the K22 - a light pull on the A's and the canopy rises to its overhead position.
 From then on it will feel as if the wing wants to go up on its own.
-This combination of very simple inflation and very low takeoff speed also makes it easy to evaluate early on if a launch is going according to plan or not - no more "I hope" launches, just safe, secure takeoffs every time.
+This combination of very simple inflation and very low takeoff speed also makes it easy to evaluate early if a launch is going according to plan or not - no more "I hope" launches, just safe, secure takeoffs every time.